-In 2018-2019, the number of orders issued terminating a tenancy agreement at the request of the landlord increased compared to previous years, representing 50.6 percent of all applications heard.
-The number of eviction orders issued also increased proportionally to the termination orders, representing 49 percent of all applications heard.
+In 2019-2020, the number of orders issued terminating a tenancy agreement at the request of the landlord increased compared to previous years, representing 51.9 percent of all applications heard.
+The number of eviction orders issued marginally decreased, representing 48.1 percent of all applications heard.

-Landlords may apply for both an order terminating

-a tenancy agreement and evicting a tenant in one application.
+Landlords may apply for both an order terminating a tenancy agreement and evicting a tenant in one application.
 The eviction order expires six months after the date it takes effect, unless it is filed in the Registry of the Supreme Court of the Northwest Territories within that time frame.